leanswift/leanswift.github.io/supplierportal/src/pages/22.1.0/usermanual-supplierportal-supplier-onboarding.md

 # Supplier Onboarding

-Supplier Onboarding feature enables user to create new supplier account from Supplier Portal itself.
+Supplier portal onboarding allows supplier creation from portal itself.
+New supplier account is created using the invite sent by admin to his email account.

 <div id = "Supplier Invite"> </div>